PopEntertainment.com

 Amy Adams-The Enchanted star goes back to old London towne in the old-school parlor comedy Miss Pettigrew Lives for a Day.

-Bryan Adams-The classic Canadian rocker returns with the new CD Room Service and a two-disk Anthology.
+Bryan Adams (2005 interview)-The classic Canadian rocker returns with the new CD Room Service and a two-disk Anthology.

 The Afters-A rock band combines the divine and the profane.